and Obey all Village Parking Signs

 residents of the village and cost $375 per vehicle for non-village

 residents with a valid vehicle registration.
-Parking permits go on sale February 1st.
+Parking permits go on sale the first business day in February.
 Non-resident permits are

 limited in number and are issued on a first-come, first-serve basis.

 Violators may be towed and subject to a mandatory $150 fine.

 at Village Hall, open 9 am to 4 pm, Monday to Friday except holidays,